 Here are my two cents on ERP Implementation Challenges

-When ERP implementation fails to succeed, it is not normally because of the software opted but because of poor planning.
-Involvement of senior management is always necessary for the success of ERP Implementation or as a matter of fact for any new initiative in the company.
+When ERP implementation fails to succeed, it is not normal because of the software opted but because of poor planning.
+The involvement of senior management is always necessary for the success of ERP Implementation or as a matter of fact for any new initiative in the company.

 The following are some common ERP challenges that should be addressed for a successful ERP Implementation.

 Challenge#1: Planning for ERP

 ERP system should be implemented step by step.
 A detailed plan will provide a business with a powerful boost on meeting deadlines, priorities, phases, implementation methodology and scope of the work.
 Proper planning will not only help during Implementation but will also help the business for future support.